 CUTTING and FOLDING

 Once you have the paper template, you will need to prepare your pieces first by cutting them out.
 Then, score the fold lines since this allows for a clean fold (see reference on right).
 Notice that the fold lines make mountains and valleys on 'clean' side of paper.
 Once that's done, you`re ready for assembly.

-All tabs have a matching numbers and this is where you glue the two same number tabs together.
+All tabs have a matching numbers and this is where you glue (or double side tape) the two same number tabs together.

 `Since you have a 'template side' and a 'clean side', you glue all tabs on template side so that your model has no trace of the template once complete.
 Below are some images to help you visualize the process.